edouardfouche/edouardfouche.github.io/_posts/2017-07-15-The-Extended-Color-Wheel-by-Itten.markdown

 If you fit a regular shape in the wheel, such as a square, rectangle, or equilateral triangle, the color that you will get at the apexes are harmonious, i.e. they "go well" together.

-I found the principle very interesting, so I decided to extend the wheel by adding a ring containing the "fourth-order" colors, i.e. a mix of the first-order colors and the third-order colors.
+I found the principle very interesting, so I decided to extend the wheel by adding a ring containing the "fourth-order" colors, i.e. a mix of the third-order colors with the first or second-order colors.
 So we move from a 12-color representation to a 24-color representation.
 It looks like this:

 <br>
 ![img](/img/color-wheel/farbkreis_extended.png){:class="img-responsive"}